- Published: 05 April 2009 05 April 2009

 Holiday Knits by Sara Lucas and Allison Isaacs provides great gift ideas for the December holidays, but employ a little creativity and you can use different colors and motifs for these gifts year round.
 Every project is useful and thoughtful!

-Best Book of Single Skein Projects
+Best Single Skein Project Books

 One Skein by Leigh Radford is a treasure trove of simple gift knitting.
 I love the baby gifts and accessories for men.
 This is my first choice when I'm thinking of knitting something special for a friend or family member.